tathagata1805/Ecommerce/README.md

 </h1>
 An Ecommerce app built using the MERN stack, Redux.js, Material UI, Node JS and MongoDB.
 <br/>
 The app also implements an email verification system for users registering using an email and password.
 Stripe payment gateway is implemented to provide payment options, and the app also includes an admin panel to keep track of all products, orders and users.
-This is also a PWA
+This is also a SPA

 ## Getting Started